AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 ``ssh`` is one of the most fundamental Linux programs: by using it well, you can really do almost anything from anywhere.
 The ``.ssh/config`` file is valuable to set up.
 If ssh is annoying to use, ask for some help in getting it working well.
+See the :doc:`advanced ssh information </scicomp/ssh>`.

 The next tutorial is :doc:`about software and modules <modules>`.